by E. Wilansky, T. Stojecki, P. Olszewski and S. Kowalewski

 But embracing what the SharePoint platform provides often pays dividends, even if the resulting deliverable deviates slightly from the original requirements.
 The keys to gaining this advantage are for the development team to thoroughly understand the technology and, more importantly, to clearly communicate the value and tradeoffs of a particular implementation to the business owner.

 Acquiring a solid understanding of the strengths and weaknesses of SharePoint is easier said than done.
 Both WSS and MOSS include SDKs that contain technical documentation, walkthroughs, code samples, and best practices for programming solutions in SharePoint.
 Also, when information is hard to find, you can use .NET Reflector to look inside some of the core SharePoint assemblies.
-Figure 2shows the members of the PeopleQueryControl class in the Microsoft.SharePoint assembly, including the IssueQuery method.
+The members of the PeopleQueryControl class in Microsoft.SharePoint assembly, including the IssueQuery method.
 The PeopleEditor control (aka People Picker) delegates responsibility for querying SharePoint’s identity store to PeopleQueryControl and lets you override the IssueQuery method to modify the default implementation.
 As you can see in the figure, .NET Reflector gives you an inside look into how the components interact.

-Figure 2 NET Reflector Showing the IssueQuery Method of the PeopleQueryControl
+NET Reflector Showing the IssueQuery Method of the PeopleQueryControl

 Equipped with knowledge about the capabilities of the platform, you need to articulate the benefits of a particular implementation to the stakeholders in a way that underscores the value of their investment in the technology.
 It’s especially important with a platform the size of SharePoint not to get hung up early about implementation details but to help the client learn what is possible by releasing early and iterating often.
 Be sure that your client is familiar with the features of the product by putting in place an effective feedback mechanism that keeps them engaged throughout the entire software development life cycle (SDLC).

 Imagine a discussion about displaying a large selection list of entities to a user.
-You can implement this capability in many ways, such as with the ASP.NET DropDownList control, the GridView control, a custom control, or a third-party control.
+You can implement this capability in many ways, such as with the ASP.NET DropDownList control, the GridView control, a custom control, or third-party control.
 SharePoint itself also provides a large list-selection control in the PeopleEditor or its base class, the EntityEditorWithPicker control, that you can use for this purpose.
 These Web controls come with many hooks for injecting your own custom logic, and by using them you take advantage of a rich and intuitive user interface and create a consistent user experience in SharePoint.
 See ” Customizing EntityEditorWithPicker” for an example of how to override methods of the PeopleEditor Web control.

 In addition, SharePoint includes a suite of Web Parts for presenting LOB data through the BDC.
 And while the BDC doesn’t currently support create, update, and delete operations directly, you can create custom applications to perform these operations and associate them with the BDC through the BDC actions interface.
 For more information, see the Business Data Catalog topics in the “Resources” sidebar.